MoayedAljaddawi24/assignment-3/docs/technical-documentation.md

 3. Click Refresh and watch the Network tab for the GitHub API call.
 4. Go offline (DevTools) and click Refresh — verify cached data remains and Retry button appears.
 5. Return online, click Retry — confirm new data appears and status updates accordingly.
+6. Favorite/unfavorite projects, enable “Favorites only,” and reload to verify persistence + layered filtering.

 **Result:** The Assignment 3 layer demonstrates real API integration, stateful controls, resilient UX, and updated documentation, satisfying the next stage of the portfolio project.